Administration/Nature Center Staff

 , Educator and Wildlife Assistant/Shift Manager

 Cheryl has worked in formal education for more than a dozen years, and informal education for more than 15 years.
-She is currently a middle school science and high school biology teacher at a local school.
+She is currently a high school biology teacher at a local school.
 A graduate of both Camden County College with Associate’s Degrees in Environmental Science and Biology, she also received her B.S. in Biology with honors from Rowan University.
 Cheryl has been an enthusiastic and active member of our organization since 2011 when she began as an intern for our Wildlife Rehabilitation Hospital.
 An avid birder, hiker, and outdoorswoman, it was only natural for her to join our education team as well.
 Within a few months, she was leading tours and programs, sharing her stories with students and adults alike.
 Even on her days off, you may find her strolling through the trails with a bird of prey in tow, educating visitors at Cedar Run.

 Lee is a jack of all trades, but started with us as a volunteer in the Wildlife Hospital in 2011 to utilize her nursing skills.
 She then volunteered with Education Department working on our education "Bird Team” in 2011, and later as a part-time educator in 2013, because she enjoys sharing her knowledge of the environment, conservation and wildlife with all kinds of people.
 A mother of 4, an avid baker and knitter, Lee also enjoys the outdoors and hiking in the Pinelands whenever possible.